Monarchs in Mexico—millions of them!

 How the migrating Monarchs find Macheros, thousands of miles away, is a mystery.
 We must remember that the individuals arriving there are the great-great-grandchildren of the butterflies that left Mexico the previous spring.
 Nobody knows for sure how their homing system works — the brains of these creatures are too small to store the navigational information needed.

-Some years after all this happened I met two young high-school girls from Up-state New York.
+Some years after all this happened, I met two young high-school girls from Up-state New York.
 For some reason I told them about my inspiring trip to Macheros.
 They were surprised and excited to hear about it.
 The reason: “Frederic, we have been tagging the monarchs you saw in Mexico!”
-Turns out these girls and a number of their classmates had taken part in the “Monarch Watch Tagging Program” and had caught and tagged hundreds of butterflies.
-Each fall Monarch Watch distributes more than a quarter of a million tags to thousands of volunteers across North America who tag monarchs as they migrate through their area.
-These “citizen scientists” capture monarchs throughout the migration season, record the tag code, tag date, gender of the butterfly, and geographic location, then tag and release them.
+Turns out these girls had taken part in the “Monarch Watch Tagging Program” and had caught and tagged hundreds of butterflies.
+Each fall, Monarch Watch distributes more than a quarter of a million tags to thousands of volunteers across North America who attach them monarchs that migrate through their area.
+The “citizen scientists” record the tag code, tag date, gender of the butterfly, and geographic location, then tag and release them.
 At the end of the tagging season, these data are submitted to Monarch Watch and added to the database to be used in research.

 The majority of recovered tags come from Mexico.
 Rangers and visitors are encouraged to keep their eyes open for tags, which they find among dead butterflies on the trails or under the monarch-covered trees.
 Monarch Watch pays $5 for each tag, reasonable compensation for the time and energy spent locating them.
 If you want to join in the very worthwhile tagging action full information is available on this Monarch Watch page.